andela-calim/tutoren-api/README.md

 # Tutor.EN API

-An express/node api for tutoria, an app that connects mentors with mentees
+An express/node api for tutoria, an app that connects mentors with mentees.